netsec-ethz/hercules/README.md

 For control packets (handshake and acknowledgements, either sender to receiver or receiver to sender), index is `UINT_MAX`.
 For data packets (sender to receiver), the index field is the index of the chunk being transmitted.
 This is **not** a packet sequence number, as chunks may be retransmitted.

+If path is not `UINT8_MAX`, it is used to account the packet to a specific path.
+This is used to provide quick feedback to the PCC algorithm, if enabled.

 #### Handshake